-In less than two weeks, the prelude to the 2020 legislative session will begin with the pre-filing of legislation.
+It’s almost time: The prelude to the 2021 legislative session will begin with the pre-filing of bills this week.

 “Truth be told, there isn’t much practical advantage to a low bill number.
 Bills aren’t debated in the order they’re filed,” Adrian Crouse, the secretary of the Senate, has explained.
 “But it never hurts to be first.
 Bills are referred to legislative committees in numerical order so pre-filed measures may stand a greater chance of being heard in committee.”